 1.5 Years pre-commission training at the Air Force Academy, Hyderabad

 Agnipath Scheme, which was launched in 2022, is the only entry route for aspirants to enter the IAF airman cadre.
-Skilled and deserving candidates who are recruited under this scheme will be joining as Agniveervayu and can serve for 4 years.
-Both male and female candidates apply through this scheme to secure their dream career in the IAF.
+Skilled and deserving candidates recruited under this scheme will join as Agniveervayu and serve for a period of 4 years.
+Both male and female candidates can explore how to Indian Air Force apply online through this scheme.
+This is one of the high-salary government jobs after 12th that aspirants can pursue with a 12th-grade qualification.

 If you are successful in showcasing top performance during the 4 years, you can receive an opportunity to apply for enrolment in the regular cadre of the IAF permanent airmen.
 Only 25% of the Agniveervayu are eligible for this rewarding opportunity.